-On 5 April 2014 the previous system of applying to HMRC for formal approval of the plan was removed and replaced with a self-certification procedure.
+On 6 April 2014, the previous system of applying to HMRC for formal approval of the plan was removed and replaced with a self-certification procedure.
 This has made CSOPs much easier and quicker to establish.

 CSOPs now only need to be registered with HMRC on or before 6 July following the tax year in which options are first granted (i.e. on or before 6 July 2024 for options granted in 2023/24).
-When the plan is first registered the company must declare the CSOP meets the conditions of Schedule 4 ITEPA 2003.
+When the plan is first registered the company must declare the CSOP meets the conditions of Schedule 4 of the Income Tax (Earnings and Pensions) Act 2003.
 If the declaration is made after the options have been granted, the declaration must confirm the conditions were met at the time of grant.

-CSOPs in Practice
+CSOPs In Practice

-There are broadly three types of companies that use CSOPs namely:
+There are broadly three types of companies that use CSOPs, namely:

-- UK listed companies;

-- US companies extending plans to the UK; and
+- UK listed companies; - US companies extending plans to the UK; and

-- · UK private companies.
+UK private companies.